ctf-cybersec-hlMBccpXKg/Cybersec-Notes/forensics/forensics resources.md

 - [aperisolve cheat sheet](https://www.aperisolve.com/cheatsheet)
 	- various techniques for image/audio manipulation

+also see osint framework under
+- malicious file analysis

 #### Tools:
 - [Aperi'Solve](https://aperisolve.com/)
 	- does a bunch of analyses on images; can be installed locally